Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/react-native/Logic/notEqual/notEqual.md

-# notEqual
+# Logic.notEqual

 ## Description

-The not equal to comparison operator.
+The 'not equal to' comparison operator.
 It checks that two values are not equal.
 The result will return boolean values, true or false.

 ## Input / Parameter